tranchess/contract-core/README.md

 `npx hardhat deploy_oracle --network remote`

-On a private blockchain, you may want to use mocked oracles.
+On a private blockchain, you may want to use mock oracles instead of contracts deployed by this task.

 ### Governance Contracts